trashvin/trashvin.github.io/_posts/2021-03-31-how-debug-notebook-in-vscode.md

 As you can see, I can analyze the variables as I run the code line by line.
 I can even view the data with a data viewer.
 This will be important if you are dealing with more complex data structures in your code.

 Go ahead and start debugging your notebooks with Visual Studio Code.
-I have read that JupyterLab has this feature too, I came from a background that uses VSCode in most of my work so I have opted to use Visual Studio Code.
+I have read that JupyterLab has this feature too.
+I came from a background that uses VSCode in most of my work so I have opted to use Visual Studio Code.

 Do you use VSCode for your Jupyter Notebook tasks?
 How do you find debugging notebooks in VSCode?
 Let me know in the comment section below.